BrazilianHomewrecker/gosimulator/README.md

 **Why does the app crash on startup?**

-Intel based android phones are not supported.
-Google your model if you are not sure before posting here for help.
-Popular Intel based phones include the ASUS Zenfone series.
-Currently there are no plans to support these phones.
+Intel based android phones are supported, but still worked on.
+Find out your phone API and Google your model if you are not sure before posting for help.

 **I am receiving errors, force closes, etc:**